Unions of cubes in $\mathbb{R}^{n}$, combinatorics in $\mathbb{Z}^{n}$ and the John-Nirenberg and John-Str\"omberg inequalities: Introduction

-It is tempting to wonder whether a sequence of appropriate higher dimensional variants of this example, where these dimensions tend to $\infty$, might lead to a negative answer to Question A(1/2).
+It is tempting to wonder whether a sequence of appropriate variants of this example for subsets of $\left[0,1\right]^{d}$, where $d$ tends to $\infty$, might lead to a negative answer to Question A(1/2).
 Initial attempts to find such a sequence have not yielded anything decisive. \end{rem}